SOliv1/ms-4-kuk-marketing/readme/README_4.md

      Thorin and Company and
      Putting it altogether mini projects.

+     And product information:
+     Boutique Ado and Kagglec.om
+     And  `http://Spectator.co.uk` and colour red touches and buttons-colour-scheme:

 ### ACKNOWLEDGEMENTS and all  Credits go to *ckz8780 Chris Zielinski* who created the excellent *Boutique Ado Website*.
 1. Most of the products are taken from the C.I. dataset which originates from https://www.kaggle.com/  and modified to suit the purpose of this website.
         I do not claim to make the code from this website my own.
 But I did build this website from conception to completion in an effort to understand the process more clearly.